 Stimulation uses stresses to uncover a product’s weaknesses and limits, often stressing a product to the point of failure and beyond.
 For example, the temperature within a chamber would gradually increase in an attempt to find the highest temperature at which the product under test will operate and where damage will occur.
 Once the product fails, it is determined whether the failure is acceptable or if it needs to be fixed prior to market introduction.
 Stimulation is also referred to as accelerated testing.

 The following are some examples of different types of simulation testing:

-Ramp rate, or the speed in which the chamber can change the air temperature, is also an important consideration.
-Faster ramp rates are more effective stresses for a given number of cycles; however, if the ramps are too fast they might cause undesired damage.
+Ramp rate, or the speed at which the chamber can change the air temperature, is also an important consideration.
+Faster ramp rates are more effective stresses for a given number of cycles; however, if the ramps are too fast, they might cause undesired damage.
 A typical temperature profile transitions between -40°C and 125°C, at 5°C to 15°C per minute.
 At the temperature extremes, dwell periods (a period of time when the temperature is stable) are used to allow the product temperature to catch up to the air temperature.

 Thermal Shock, a form of temperature cycling, exposes a small number of products to severe and extreme temperature changes.
 This normally is accomplished by moving the products between hot and cold zones of preconditioned air or fluid.
 Thermal shock can be used for design validation and pre-production validation testing.